shirtsgroup/physical_validation/doc/userguide.rst

 Examples
 --------
-The folder `examples/` contains MD simulation result files.
-Specifically, the folder `examples/nh1` contains the following GROMACS files (for size reasons, no trajectory file is included in the distribution):
+The subfolders of `examples/` contain MD simulation result files.
+Specifically, the folder `nh1` contains the following GROMACS files (for size reasons, no trajectory files are included in the distribution):

 * `start.gro`: the starting configuration, containing 900 three-site
   water molecules